scarlinj/more-tech-news/README.md

 ## Tips

-I had trouble etting up Heroku after multiple tries.
+I had trouble setting up Heroku after multiple tries.
 I fixed the error after using the command "heroku buildpacks:set heroku/nodejs".
 To ensure the connection to JawsDB is correct, since my secret is in a file not uploaded to heroku, I add the secret within Heroku in the config vars.

 ## Credits